-We estimate that the net proceeds to us from this offering, after deduction of underwriting discounts and expenses, will be approximately \$330.2 million (\$379.9 million if the underwriters exercise in full their option to purchase an additional 900,000 shares), based on an assumed public offering price of \$57.73 per share (the closing price of our common stock on the New York Stock Exchange on November 23, 2012).
+We estimate that the net proceeds to us from this offering, after deduction of underwriting discounts and expenses, will be approximately \$320.2 million (\$368.5 million if the underwriters exercise in full their option to purchase an additional 900,000 shares), based on the public offering price of \$56.00 per share.
 We expect to use such net proceeds to pay a portion of the purchase price for our proposed acquisition of Safety-Kleen and our related fees and expenses.
 However, if we are unable for any reason to complete such proposed acquisition, we anticipate that we would use such net proceeds for other future acquisitions, repayment of debt and working capital.
 In such event, our management would have broad discretion as to the application of the offering proceeds.